RavirajMhalsekar/Genetic-algorithm-for-timetable-/README.md

-[done] labs should be assigned to practical subjects [done] exact number of lectures, tutorials and  practicals per week [done] rooms only from that department should be allocated [done] create faculty timetable
-[] workshop subject to be assigned only if there is any workshop available(check the workshop schedule) [] add meetings from meeting info to faculty timetables [] no room clashes with other classes in the same day for same timeSlot [] while practicals are scheduled then all the practical batches must be allocated to separate labs [] if a teacher teaches  more than one subject then don't assign her to another class if she is already assigned to a class for that timeSlot (assign teachers according to their availability)
+[done] labs should be assigned to practical subjects [done] exact number of lectures, tutorials and  practicals per week [done] rooms only from that department should be allocated [] workshop subject to be assigned only if there is any workshop available(check the workshop schedule) [] add meetings from meeting info to faculty timetables [] no room clashes with other classes in the same day for same timeSlot [] while practicals are scheduled then all the practical batches must be allocated to separate labs [] if a teacher teaches  more than one subject then don't assign her to another class if she is already assigned to a class for that timeSlot (assign teachers according to their availability)
-[] if a subject has split then pair it with another subject which also has a split and add them in one cell in the output [] if subject has openElective="YES" then combine all the open elective subjects into 1 cell but assign different class for each
+[] if a subject has split then pair it with another subject which also has a split and add them in one cell in the output [] if subject has openElective = "YES" then combine all the open elective subjects into 1 cell but assign different class for each
 [] handle combining different department students for professional and open elective